Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 Operating Lease:

-1. Under an operating lease, your company (the lessee) simply pays lease payments and either extends the lease or returns the car at the end of the contract term.
+- Under an operating lease, your company (the lessee) simply pays lease payments and either extends the lease or returns the car at the end of the contract term.
 The car dealer (lessor) retains ownership of the car throughout and assumes the “risks and rewards” of ownership.
-For a lease on a car to be treated as an operating lease, there must be no option to purchase the car at the end of the lease, with the car being returned to car dealer.
-Your company can claim corporation tax relief on full amount of lease payment or personal contract purchase tax relief .
-On operating lease, car doesn’t qualify for any kind of capital allowance.
-The CO2 emission of the leased car is more than 130g/km then 15% portion of the lease payment will be disallowed expense for the company.
+For a lease on a car to be treated as an operating lease, there must be no option to purchase the car at the end of the lease, with the car being returned to the car dealer.
+Your company can claim corporation tax relief on the full amount of lease payment or personal contract purchase tax relief.
+On an operating lease, the car doesn’t qualify for any kind of capital allowance.
+The CO2 emission of the leased car is more than 130g/km then a 15% portion of the lease payment will be a disallowed expense for the company.

 Hypothetically you buy a car through a lease for use in business (100%), then you can claim 50% of VAT paid on that car.
-If the car will have private use then VAT on company cars cannot be recovered and car will be called as “VAT blocked”.
-Most company cars are VAT blocked.
+If the car will have private use then VAT on company cars cannot be recovered and car will be called “VAT blocked”.
+Most company cars are VAT-blocked.

 The amount of VAT recovered will be £ 600 per year (£500 × 12 × 20% × 50%) assuming 100% business use.